The Last Letter from Your Lover: Production

 In August 2019 it was announced that Augustine Frizzell would direct the film.
 It was announced that filming was set to begin on 14 October 2019 in Mallorca, and that Felicity Jones and Shailene Woodley would star and serve as executive producers.
 Production moved to the United Kingdom and wrapped after 45 days on 15 December 2019.

 Release

-In October 2019, Netflix acquired the distribution rights to the film for the U.S. and certain other international territories.
+In October 2019, Netflix acquired distribution rights to the film for the world excluding the United Kingdom, France, Germany, Australia, New Zealand, Scandinavia and China.
 It was released on Netflix in select territories on 23 July 2021.
 It was released in the United Kingdom and Ireland on 6 August 2021.

 Reception

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 55% based on 71 reviews, with an average rating of 5.6/10.
 The website's consensus reads: " The Last Letter from Your Lover benefits from solid performances and a striking visual style, although its double dose of melodrama may prove too much for some viewers."
 On Metacritic, the film has a weighted average score of 57 out of 100 based on 19 critic reviews, indicating "mixed or average reviews".